Opera Praktikos’ Program for

 Drifting Light Music by Ethan Resnik

 Drew Swatosh (they/them, “SWAH-tahsh”) is a Portland, OR-based composer, vocalist, and multi-instrumentalist.
 Drew’s commissioners include the Seattle Opera Creation Lab for a trans/non-binary retelling of the myth of Icarus and Daedalus; choral educator Stephanie Bivins; Big Mouth Society; the Vancouver School of Arts and Academics Music Department; the Fear No Music Young Composers Project; Lisa Neher; and vocalists Stephanie Lamprea, Marguerite McKean, and Carolyn Quick as part of the Dead Fires Anthology for Solo Unaccompanied/Self-Accompanied Voice.
 Their awards include the WMTA Student Composers Awards and Portland Symphonic Choir’s New Works Competition.
-They are a co-founder of the PNW gender-diverse composer and music distribution collective, Raindrop New Music, a voice/composition student of Lisa Neher, and sing with Portland Symphonic Choir and Big Mouth Society. www.drewswatosh.com @auralcomposting on Facebook, Instagram, and Bluesky.
+They are a co-founder of the PNW gender-diverse composer and music distribution collective, Raindrop New Music, a student of Lisa Neher, and singer with Portland Symphonic Choir & Big Mouth Society.

 Nina Shih is a current student at Cardozo Law School who recently graduated from Princeton University as a history major and violin minor.
 Her experience with music comes largely from her violin background.
 She started playing the violin when she was three years old and was a part of the Peabody Pre-Conservatory Violin Program in high school.
 In 2022, she studied abroad at the Royal College of Music in London and took composition classes along with orchestra, chamber, and solo violin classes.
 She acquired the bulk of her composition knowledge from music theory courses taught by Professor Donnacha Dennehy at Princeton University.
 In her free time, when not studying law, history, or violin, she loves to oil paint, sing, and cook.